Cindy BurkeCLINICAL ASSISTANT PROFESSORDirector of Therapeutic Riding Program

 Can I work at the horse barns in exchange for board or lessons?

 No, work-study is for pay only.
-We cannot swap work time for board or lab fees.
+We cannot barter work time for board or lab fees.

 Why do I have to take Biology?